Wales savour their World Cup moment in time

 - Wales' boys of '58 - in their own words

 Qualifying for Euro 2016 was cathartic, the glorious ending of a 58-year wait for a major tournament.
-That golden summer in France stirred the soul of a nation; the joy sweeter because of the pain which had come before.
+That golden summer in France stirred the soul of a nation, the joy sweeter because of the pain which had come before.

 It was why there were tears in the rain in Zenica when qualification was finally sealed, why the anthem in the Bordeaux sunshine filled Welsh hearts, and why the seismic quarter-final win over Belgium lifted Wales to a higher plane.